ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 1. Associate each Plan with a Team in Microsoft Teams
 2. Upload the Excel file into a SharePoint document library
 3. Import the Flow package into Power Automate
-4. Update the flow to point to the SharePoint document library
+4. Update the flow to point to the SharePoint document library & add the scripts to the automate tab in Excel online.
   1. Test, test, test, until the flow runs successfully!!
 5. Open the .pbit file and enter the web URL of the Excel file